 By this time I’m on the floor.
 I tell him, “You’d better give me confirmation on this.”
 The lady on the floor next to me rolled over and said, “God says you’ve got confirmation.”

 “No, but God says you’ve got confirmation.

 Oh boy.
 I went home afraid to tell Lowell what had happened.
-The next morning, I woke up; and, it was just as settled in my spirit as if I’d taken a pregnancy test.
-I didn’t like it; but, I knew it was going to happen.
+The next morning, I woke up, and it was just as settled in my spirit as if I’d taken a pregnancy test.
+I didn’t like it, but I knew it was going to happen.
 BUT, I would NOT take any medications to help it along.
 That afternoon, I decided I had to tell Lowell.
 His response was “He didn’t say anything to me about it!”

 Months passed.
-Lowell agreed to go to the dr with me to find out what we’d have to do if we wanted to conceive.
+Lowell agreed to go to the doctor with me to find out what we’d have to do if we wanted to conceive.
 More months passed.
 Finally, the issue was settled…at a garage sale on top of a mountain!
 Lowell was working in Branson.
-I was there for the weekend and we stopped at a garage sale.
+I was there for the weekend, and we stopped at a garage sale.
 Lowell waited in the car with Matthew, then 5.
 I saw a wind-up baby swing and remembered how sometimes that was the only way to get Matthew to sleep.
 One night I slept on the couch and kept winding the swing every time it stopped.
 Well, I went out and told him about it.
 Lowell said he’d buy it if they’d sell it for $15.
 He came back with it.
 I knew then that pregnant or not, we were expecting.